 Have you ever asked yourself why you make the decisions you do?
 If you have ever wondered why you get that sick feeling in the pit of your stomach when you do something you know you shouldn’t, it is likely because of your moral principles.
 Everyone has these principles, but they can vary greatly from one person to another.
 It can be helpful to explore your moral principles, as they determine many aspects of your life.

-The Free Dictionary defines moral principles as "the principles of right and wrong that are accepted by an individual or a social group."
+The Free Dictionary defines moral principles as “the principles of right and wrong that are accepted by an individual or a social group.”
 As a general rule, morals are what we use to guide our actions.
-There are some moral principles that most people agree on, and others that differ from group to group and person to person.
-Many people are able to follow moral principles by following laws.
+There are some moral principles that most people agree on and others that differ from group to group and person to person.
+Many people can follow moral principles by following laws.

 It is easy to make small compromises in our moral principles.
 We do this by rationalizing our actions.
 We do or say something that we know we don’t think is right, but we find a way to explain this action or statement to ourselves that makes it sound like it’s okay.
 However, deep inside, we know we have crossed a line and violated our moral principles.
 Compromising your morals in even a small way makes it easier to make larger compromises as well.
 Before you know it, you may be making poor decisions and acting in ways that you would never have imagined you could.

 When you act or speak against your morals, you begin to experience guilt and shame.
 You feel guilty about your actions, which can cause you to feel ashamed of yourself.
 Sticking to your moral principles helps you live a life you are proud of, which is associated with greater happiness.
 Here are some examples of moral principles and how they may impact your life.

 If you’re not living in accord with the moral principles you believe in, consider taking steps to correct this.
 You are not living your best life if you violate your own morals.
 It’s important that you align your actions and words with your moral principles.
 When you do this,the pieces of your life tend to fall into place.
 You will experience more happiness because you are staying true to yourself.